 Every case is different.
 The appropriate treatment time is determined by the severity of the addiction, how long the addict has been using, and how quickly they seem to adapt to the addiction treatment method.
-As a general rule, however, we recommend a minimum stay of 28 days to reap the full benefits of inpatient treatment.
+As a general rule, however, we recommend a minimum stay of one month to reap the full benefits of inpatient treatment.

 Why Choose The Cabin Chiang Mai for Treatment?